 Special Exhibitions at the Museum of Fine Arts Bern

 This exhibition follows the life and work of Teruko Yokoi, a dynamic and highly productive Japanese artist.
 Until 10 August 2020, around 50 pieces from the period between 1954 and the 1960s are exhibited, illustrating Yokois moved history and life in Tokyo, New York and Bern.
 The works seem to burst with creative energy, while at the same time reflecting an inner conflict.

 Things Fall Apart.
 Swiss Art from Böcklin to Vallotton

 The “three major humiliations of human narcissism”, caused by the progress of scientific knowledge, make the human just one possibility out of many.
 This idea came from Sigmund Freud, who wrote an essay about it in 1917.
-The exhibition “Things Fall Apart” (until September 2020) shows how the idea and its implications were received, processed and expressed by Swiss artists in the 19th and early 20th century.
+Until 20 September 2020, the exhibition “Things Fall Apart” shows how the idea and its implications were received, processed and expressed by Swiss artists in the 19th and early 20th century.

 To the exhibition